RolandChristensen/developer-journal/_drafts/github-projects.md

      * The **Automating Projects > Adding Items Automatically** section goes into more detail
      * The default will automatically add pull requests and open bugs onto the board

+# Best Practices for Projects
+## Break Down Large Issues into Smaller Issues
+Breaking down stories into smaller pieces:

+Pros
+* Makes the individual stories more manageable
+* Allows multiple developers to work in parallel
+* Makes each pull request easier to review
+* Makes the scope of testing manageable

+Cons
+* Increases the complexity of managing the stories
+* Increases the complexity of coordinating the merging of stories

+To track the issues:
+* Use Task Lists
+* Use Milestones
+* Use Labels

+## Task Lists
+I think this has not yet been enabled for me.
+It says it is in Beta and I do not have a "+ Add Tasklist" button.

+You can however create a check list in an issue description using markdown.
+- [ ] Code
+- [ ] Review
+- [ ] Test

+`- [ ] Code` etc..

+You can link to other issues, pull requests, or bugs in your tasklist using full urls, or the #{issue-number} (`#14` => #14) shorthand syntax.
+After you type the "#" a list of issues will appear to select from.

+## Milestones